flexbox/react-native-bootcamp/hackathon/README.md

 If you want guidance and feedback on your app, I would be more than happy to provide it live on my [Twitch channel](https://www.twitch.tv/flexboxlive/videos?filter=all&sort=time).
 I stream every week.
 To schedule a session, contact me on [Twitter](https://twitter.com/flexbox_) or send me an email.

 Feel free to open a pull request!
 [Edit this file with your app example](https://github.com/flexbox/react-native-workshop/tree/main/hackathon) on the Ideas section.

+## 👽 Bonus

+- [ ] Create a landing page for your app using [mobile-landing](https://github.com/flexbox/mobile-landing)

+After building your app, it's important to have a simple landing page to showcase it.
+This will help you market your app and reach more users.
+Use the mobile-landing template to quickly create a professional-looking landing page for your app.

+The result should be [like this](https://mobile-landing.expo.app/)